cloud-gov/product/.github/ISSUE_TEMPLATE/so-authorize-onboarding.md

 - Cloud Compliance
 - Cloud Development / Customer / Design
 - Cloud Operations
+- Pages Operator
 - System Owner

-These are the teams we can currently have:
+These are the teams we currently have:

 - Business Unit
+- Compliance
+- Pages
 - Platform Operators
-- Compliance
 - Support

 Once you create the issue, delete everything from this line and above when you're finished editing so the issue is complete and ready to be acted upon.
 It should contain just the message below, with the correct information filled in for the `keywords`.